-Some thinking behind my decision
+Some reasoning behind my decision

 First things first, the last two years at Shyp have been the best of my career.
 I joined the company when there was a group of 10 ambitious people huddled inside a small warehouse.
 Since then, the company has grown to 200+ equally ambitious people.
-I’ve was lucky enough to have had the opportunity to build the Design Team and define what Design became at our company.
+I’ve was lucky enough to have had the opportunity to build the Design Team and define what design became at our company.
 It’s been quite the journey, and I owe a lot to Shyp and the team.
 I’ll be forever rooting for them.

 Why did I leave?

 Not an easy question to answer and one that is filled with nuance.
 I’m the type of person that gets uncomfortable if I feel I’m slowing in my personal growth.
 Every day, I wake up and want to push myself in new ways.
 A polarizing change in environment was the fastest way to achieve that.

 As a designer in tech, there are three environments in which you can work — an agency, a startup, or a big tech company.
 I’ve yet to do the latter, and I’m ready to experience how design operates within a larger organization.

 So, why Dropbox?

 The reactions I’ve received when I share that I’m joining Dropbox have been pretty mixed.
 I’m not surprised by this—especially given the other seemingly more compelling opportunities I had on the table.
 But to me, the fact that people are surprised I chose Dropbox makes the decision all the sweeter.
 Let me explain why .